liuyixin-louis/resume-yixinliu/content/home/reward.md

 ---
 <!--StartFragment-->

-* Finalist Winner at 2021 MCM, 2021
+* Finalist Winner at 2021 American Mathematical Contest in Modeling (MCM), 2021
-* Oral Presentation at SEAI, 2021
+* Oral Presentation at SEAI in Xiamen, 2021
 * National Scholarship, 2020

 <!--EndFragment-->